Checkmarx/kics/docs/configuration-file.md

-payload-path = "file path to store source internal representation in JSON format" preview-lines = 3 queries-path = "path to directory with queries (default ./assets/queries) (default './assets/queries')" report-formats = "formats in which the results will be exported (json, sarif)" type = "type of queries to use in the scan" verbose = true
+payload-path = "file path to store source internal representation in JSON format" preview-lines = 3 queries-path = "path to directory with queries (default ./assets/queries) (default './assets/queries')" report-formats = "formats in which the results will be exported (json, sarif, html)" type = "type of queries to use in the scan" verbose = true
 ```